Intertrigo: Bacterial

 Bacterial intertrigo can be caused by Streptococci and Corynebacterium minutissimum.

 Diagnosis

 Intertrigo can be diagnosed clinically by a medical professional after taking a thorough history and performing a detailed physical examination.
-Many other skin conditions can mimic intertrigo's appearance including erythrasma, inverse psoriasis, scabies, pyoderma, atopic dermatitis, candidiasis, seborrheic dermatitis, and fungal infections of the superficial skin caused by Tinea versicolor or Tinea corporis.
+Many other skin conditions can mimic intertrigo's appearance including erythrasma, inverse psoriasis, scabies, pyoderma, atopic dermatitis, candidiasis, seborrheic dermatitis, and fungal infections of the superficial skin like Tinea versicolor, Tinea corporis and Tinea cruris.

 Treatment

-Intertrigo is treated by addressing associated infections, by removing moisture from the site, and by using substances at the site to help maintain skin integrity.
-If the individual is overweight, losing weight may also help.
-Relapses of intertrigo are common.

-Keeping the area of the intertrigo dry and exposed to the air can help prevent recurrences, as can removing moisture from the area using absorbent fabrics or body powders, including plain cornstarch and judiciously used antiperspirants.